samitkumarpatel/k8s/infrastructure/aws/ec2/help.md

 ```

-After done the above steps, If you hit the below command , The config file will show something similar describe in `Sample kubeconfig file` section.
+After done the above steps, If you hit the below command , The config file wil show something similar describe in `Sample kubeconfig file` section.

 ```sh
 kubectl config --kubeconfig=samit-kubeconfig view